snehalchandore20/oasis_infobyte/README.md

 # oasis_infobyte
-I have complete my task 3 Temperature converter website using html and CSS.  to see the website visit https://snehalchandore.me/
+I have complete my task 3 using html ,CSS and javascript .  to see the website visit https://snehalchandore.me/